 5. Zego Mobile Doorman

-The above property management apps provide conveniences that you can pass along to your residents.
-But, has your multifamily property thought about improving the way you service your residents?
+The above property management apps provide conveniences you can pass along to your residents.
+But, has your multifamily property thought about improving how you service your residents?
 Zego Mobile Doorman provides multifamily properties with a streamlined system for managing property tasks.

-Residents are able to make payments, place maintenance requests, check-in visitors, monitor package arrivals, and much more through this mobile application.
-It also offers several other resident conveniences and amenities, such as the ability to book a taxi, make restaurant reservations, etc.
+Residents can make payments, place maintenance requests, check-in visitors, monitor package arrivals, and much more through this mobile application.
+It also offers several other residents conveniences and amenities, such as booking a taxi, making restaurant reservations, etc.